liferay/liferay-docs/discover/portal/articles/02-starting-site-development/02-creating-sites.markdown

 site membership management is disabled, by default.
 This causes organization members to be automatically assigned membership following the organization's membership policy.
-Also, because manual membership management is disabled for organization sites, by default, the *Users* section of *Site Administration* is unavailable.
+Also, because manual membership management is disabled for organization sites, by default, the *Users* section of *Sites* is unavailable.
 To activate the *Users* functionality for your organization site, you'll need to check *Allow Manual Membership Management* after creating the organization site by navigating to its *Site Settings* menu.

 +$$$